KnudsenMorten/Copilot4SecurityTools/README.md

 You can automate the configuration using any method like Scheduled Tasks software like Task Scheduler, VisualCron - or Azure Function or LogicApps.
 Aaron Hoffman made a great article on how to to this in LogicApp [here](https://medium.com/@aaron.hoffmann/scheduling-microsoft-copilot-for-security-capacities-20f4b26f1999)

-Here is an example of doing this as jobs using VisualCron (Advanced Task Scheduler)
+Below is an example of doing this as 4 jobs using VisualCron (Advanced Task Scheduler)

 ![image-20240405184741166](https://github.com/KnudsenMorten/Copilot4SecurityTools/blob/main/img/image-20240405184741166.png)